gprMax/gprMax/docs/source/examples_antennas.rst

     Input admittance and impedance (resistance and reactance) and s11 parameter of the antenna.

 :numref:`antenna_wire_dipole_fs_tl_params` shows time histories and frequency spectra of the incident and total (incident + reflected) voltages and currents in the transmission line. :numref:`antenna_wire_dipole_fs_ant_params` shows the input admittance and impedance (resistance and reactance), and s11 parameter of the half-wavelength wire dipole.
-The s11 parameter shows that the antenna is resonant at 1GHz which is what is expected from the geometry and feeding.
-The input resistance (the real part of the input impedance) is 73 Ohms which is what is predicted by theory.
-The input reactance (the imaginery part of the input impedance) is a function of the length of the dipole and is zero in this case.
+The s11 parameter shows that the antenna is resonant at 0.9GHz.
+The input resistance (the real part of the input impedance) is 61 Ohms and the input reactance (the imaginery part of the input impedance) is a function of the length of the dipole and is -50 Ohms in this case.

 Bowtie antenna model